NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 ---

-This plugin gives you the ability to load and show banner, interstitial, and rewarded video ads.
+This plugin gives you the ability to load and show banner, interstitial, rewarded interstitial and rewarded ads.
 Note that this plugin wraps official AdMob API and requires a valid AdMob account.
 Please follow the [instructions](#getting-started) on how to setup your AdMob account and project settings for this plugin to function properly.

 You can find all available blueprint nodes and their description [here](#blueprint-nodes).